smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 The Queen joined her.
 Saw the destroyed wall.
 The rubble.
 The bodies scattered like broken dolls.

-She felt massive shape inside the palace now as it moved through the corridors.
+She felt the massive shape inside the palace now as it moved through the corridors.
 Not charging.
 Not raging.
 Just... moving.
 Exploring.
 And anyone in its path-

 More screaming.
 Cut short.